Brightest Stars

 Star map of the region around Cor Caroli, via International Astronomical Union/ Wikimedia Commons.

 Bottom line: The star Cor Caroli, or Alpha Canum Venaticorum, is a binary star and the brightest star in the northern constellation Canes Venatici the Hunting Dogs.
-Both components can be seen in a small telescope.
+Both components are visible in a small telescope.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!